raspberrypilearning/documenting-your-code/en/step_7.md

-## Creating a Project website with Sphinx
+## Creating a project website with Sphinx

-Using pydoc and docstrings is a great way to create structured documentation about your code but it is limited and you cant add additional information and content.
+Using `pydoc` and docstrings is a great way to create structured documentation about your code, but it has limits because you can't add additional information and content.

-By creating a website for your project, such as the one for [gpiozero](https://gpiozero.readthedocs.io), you can add a lot more information such as recipes, FAQ's, images and code snippets as well as a documentation about your code.
+By creating a website for your project, similar to the one for [GPIO Zero](https://gpiozero.readthedocs.io) for example, you can add a lot more information in addition to documentation, such as recipes, FAQs, images, and code snippets as well as a documentation about your code.

-You will use [Sphinx](http://www.sphinx-doc.org) to make your project website which was originally created for documenting the Python language.
+You will use [Sphinx](http://www.sphinx-doc.org) to make your project website.
+This tool was originally created for documenting the Python language.

-You create content for your Sphinx website by writing text files which are formatted using the [reStructuredText](http://docutils.sourceforge.net/rst.html) markup language.
+To create content for your Sphinx website, you write text files formatted using the [reStructuredText](http://docutils.sourceforge.net/rst.html) markup language.

 ### Install Sphinx

 --- task ---

-Open a command prompt
+Open a terminal or command prompt window.

 --- /task ---

 --- task ---

-Use `pip3` to install the `Sphinx` module
+Use `pip3` to install the `Sphinx` module.

 [[[generic-python-installing-with-pip]]]